liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * you can disable the product lightbox and zoom;

+* you can apply your own CSS style or 18 hover effects to the images;

 * supports WP REST API (**premium feature**);

 * allows to schedule an cron event to set all first images as featured images.
 So it can run hourly, daily etc. (**premium feature**);

-* all features created for external images are available for external videos from YouTube, Vimeo and Cloudinary.
+* all features created for external images are available for external videos from YouTube, Vimeo, Cloudinary and Tumblr.
 For YouTube videos, it's possible to set player parameters.
 And you can define the video size for each screen type (**premium feature**);

 * you can use a slider of images as featured image (**premium feature**);